 This feature lets you easily enable even more custom visualizations.
 Those discussed above are now available through the marketplace icon.
 You are still able to customize them and add them from the Admin panel.

-while the Spider chart can help to visually compare different values in different zones as in this example,
+The Spider chart, on the other hand, can help to visually compare different values in different zones as in this example:

 Many other cool visualizations are available, you should take a Look!
 These new plug-ins show us that Looker is continuously investing in helping analysts and business users better and more easily visualize data, which is key to generating taking the right actions!